How Do Solar Panels Work?

 Light strikes the panel, causing energy to be transferred to the semi-conductor material which releases electrons.

 The electric field in the cell forces the electrons to flow in one direction, creating an electrical current.
-Thin metal plates on the sides of each cell collect the energy and transfer it to wiring which feeds the DC current into a power inverter.
+Thin metal plates on the sides of each cell collect the energy and transfers it to wiring which feeds the DC current into a power inverter.

 There are three types of solar cells: monocrystalline, polycrystalline or amorphous.

-3. How Do Solar Panels Work at Night?
+5. How Do Solar Panels Work at Night?

 The home electrical panel is fed by the energy converted by the inverter.
 However, neither the solar panels nor the inverter have an inherent means of storage.
 This is why it is necessary to utilize high-capacity, deep-cycle solar batteries as a part of an effective solar energy system.

 Deep-cycle batteries are used to store power from the solar panels.
 During the day, any extra power produced is used to charge the solar battery.
 Most solar batteries have their own inverters and can store the DC power as AC.
 At night, the battery sends the stored energy back into your electrical system to power the home electrical panel while the solar panels are not generating energy.

 6. What Are the Five Main Types of Solar Batteries?